Design-Based Inference under Random Potential Outcomes: Variance Estimation under Local Dependence

 From a functional perspective, the target variance $\sigma_n^2$ can be viewed as a continuous linear functional of second-order moments, such as $\Sigma_n$ or the covariances $\operatorname{Cov}(\zeta_i,\zeta_j)$.
 Because these moments are not directly observable from a single experimental realisation, the estimator replaces them with observed products $\zeta_i\zeta_j$, yielding the plug-in form in \eqref{eq:plugin-vestimator}.
 Consistency follows from structural assumptions on the dependence neighbourhood and boundedness of higher-order terms.
-Unlike classical plug-in estimators that replace distributional parameters with empirical measures, this construction relies on direct moment substitution guided by a known dependency graph.